-There are four general types of fungal infections that pose a risk to patients:
+In general, four types of fungal infections pose a risk to patients:

 - Respiratory infections: Lung infections are most common in stem cell or solid organ transplant recipients and patients receiving immunosuppressant medications.

-- Invasive Aspergillus infection: This dangerous infection often starts in the lungs, but can then spread to the brain, kidney, liver and other crucial organs.
-This form of fungal infection often is of concern for patients who receive immunosuppressant medications or have undergone stem cell or solid organ transplants.
-This is the deadliest type of fungal infection and a study determined that the mortality of Aspergillus-related pneumonia for a bone marrow transplant patient is estimated to be a staggering 85%.1
+- Invasive Aspergillus infection: This infection often starts in the lungs, but can spread to the brain, kidney, liver and other organs.
+This fungal infection is of concern for patients who receive immunosuppressant medications or have undergone stem cell or solid organ transplants.
+This is the deadliest type of fungal infection.

-- Surgical site infections: Often caused by an exposure to mold in the operating room (or other recovery environment, such as the ICU), this infection occurs at the site of the incision.
+- Surgical site infections: Such infections are often caused by an exposure to mold in the operating room or recovery environment.
+This infection occurs at the site of the incision

 - Cutaneous (skin) infection: A fungal infection of the skin.